dfeen87/USD-N/README.md

 # USD-N

-**The New U.S. Dollar**
-*A sovereign, programmable monetary system governed by the FIDES Protocol.*
+**A Deterministic, Reserve-Constrained Dollar Reference System** *Governed by the FIDES Protocol*

 ---

 ## Overview

-**USD-N** is a digitally native evolution of the United States Dollar designed to operate alongside the legacy USD at full **1:1 parity**.
+**USD-N** is a **digitally native monetary reference system** designed to model, enforce, and audit U.S. dollar–denominated supply under explicit, rule-based constraints.

-It is **not a replacement currency**, not a speculative asset, and not a conventional central bank digital currency (CBDC).
+It is **not legal tender**, not a retail currency, and not a discretionary monetary authority.
-USD-N is an **asset-backed, transparently auditable, programmable dollar rail** built to modernize monetary infrastructure while preserving U.S. monetary sovereignty.
+USD-N defines a **programmable dollar rail** whose issuance, redemption, and contraction are **derivable from verifiable reserves and deterministic policy rules**, rather than human judgment.

-USD-N is governed by the **FIDES Protocol** — a rule-based fiscal system that enforces inflation control, debt discipline, and transparency through immutable code rather than discretionary policy.
+USD-N is governed by the **FIDES Protocol**, an invariant-driven fiscal engine that enforces monetary discipline, replayable auditability, and counter-cyclical behavior through code.

-Non-legal-tender.
 Protocol definition only.
-Custody and deployment are out of scope.
+Custody, deployment, and user interfaces are explicitly out of scope.

 ---